PoslinskiNet/ember-testing-guide/README.md

 # Lookup & Register

 Let's imagine a scenario where we want to test the behaviour of our `users/` page which is accessible only for administrators.
-Our apps use `ember-simple-auth` for authentication as well as `ember-can`.
+Our apps use [`ember-simple-auth`](https://github.com/simplabs/ember-simple-auth) for authentication as well as [`ember-can`](http://ember-can.com/).
 We don't want to go through the whole login process in each acceptance test.
 It slows down the test and increases the risk of breaking many tests when only the login page is broken.

-One of the good examples of mocking behaviour of the service thanks to lookup is `authenticateSession` helper.
+One of the good examples of mocking behaviour of the service thanks to lookup is [`authenticateSession`](https://github.com/simplabs/ember-simple-auth#testing) helper provided by `ember-simple-auth`.

 ### What can we do about it?